dcSpark/cddl-codegen/README.md

 #### Group choices

 Group choices are handled as an enum with each choice being a variant.
 This enum is then wrapped around a wasm-exposed struct as `wasm_bindgen` does not support rust enums with members/values.
-Group choices that are a single field use just that field as the enum variant, otherwise we create a `GroupN` for the `Nth` variant enum with the fields of that group choice.
+Group choices that have only a single non-fixed-value field use just that field as the enum variant, otherwise we create a `GroupN` for the `Nth` variant enum with the fields of that group choice.
+Any fixed values are resolved purely in serialization code, so `0, "hello", uint` puts the `uint` in the enum variant directly instead of creating a new struct.

 #### Type choices